iamvickynguyen/Synthtax/README.md

 ### Headers

-Write the block between the 2 keywords `@header` and `@end_header` verbatim at the beginning of the transpilled file. his allows the user to use some functions in their header files, define some data types or macros.
+Write the block between the 2 keywords `@header` and `@end_header` verbatim at the beginning of the transpilled file.
+This allows the user to use some functions in their header files, define some data types or macros.

 Example: